 1. A good people-watching seat at the bar

 You want to be positioned so you can easily and inconspicuously observe the rest of the place.
 Being at the far end of the bar will usually work.
-This way, you can barely move your head when you hear an exasperated woman say “when the f*ck did I turn 36 and have to deal with this BULLSH*T” to see that she actually looks more like 46, has an enormous silver hibiscus stuck over her ear, and from hairline to cleavage she’s covered in an obscene amount of body glitter.
+This way, you can barely move your head when you hear an exasperated woman say “when the f*ck did I turn 36 and have to deal with this BULLSH*T” to see that she actually looks closer to 50, has an enormous silver hibiscus stuck over her ear, and from hairline to cleavage she’s covered in an obscene amount of body glitter.
 If a train carrying nothing but My Little Ponies and self tanner turned over, that’s what it would look like.

 2. Your wedding ring if you’re married